lasselundstenjensen/itu-bds-sdse/lessons/03-golang-introduction/Z-(Optional)-Master-The-Shell-Workshop.md

 # Lets stretch our legs

 One of the most important skills to learn is how to get get around the shell and interact with files.
-Without the ability to move, read, move or delete files we can't really do a whole lot :)
+Without the ability to move, read, write or delete files we can't really do a whole lot :)

 Explaining the symbols:
 user:<something>: user is a standin for your own username the : and then some word is our current directory name